discordutilitybot/utilitybot/README.md

 Flop#7234

-Also You have to be at least a little bit familiar with **asyncio** and **discord.py** python library and with python in general.
+Also You have to be at least a little bit familiar with **asyncio** and **discord.py** python library and with python in general if you want to contribute.